GANTACHERADEEP/SmartBridge-Smart-Lender-AI-Loan-Prediction1/README.md

 **Cheradeep Ganta**

-B.Tech CSE (AI & ML)
+B.Tech – Computer Science & Engineering (AI & ML)

-Anil Neerukonda Institute of Technology and Sciences
+Anil Neerukonda Institute of Technology & Sciences

 ---

-## ⭐ Acknowledgement
+## 📄 License

-This project was developed as part of a Machine Learning and Flask-based Smart Lender application for intelligent loan eligibility prediction.
+This project is intended for educational and learning purposes.
+Feel free to fork and extend it for your own projects.

+---

+⭐ If you found this project helpful, consider giving it a **star** on GitHub.